jake0lawrence/jake0lawrence/README.md

 📚 Current Projects:

-Ukraine Impact: A neutral analysis platform featuring an Obsidian-style visual graph, automatically aggregating and connecting articles on Ukraine from RSS feeds.
+1. Ukraine Impact: A neutral analysis platform featuring an Obsidian-style visual graph, automatically aggregating and connecting articles on Ukraine from RSS feeds.
 Users can comment, upvote, and explore relationships between articles in a continuously growing, data-driven resource.

-T&C Decoder Tool: Simplifying the complex world of terms and conditions.
+2. T&C Decoder Tool: Simplifying the complex world of terms and conditions.

-Nameparse.me: A web app that dynamically parses large name datasets into structured components, designed to handle even the trickiest formats.
+3. Nameparse.me: A web app that dynamically parses large name datasets into structured components, designed to handle even the trickiest formats.

-🌏 I’ve explored the world—Japan, Ecuador, France, Italy, Poland, and Ukraine (April 2024)—and am deeply committed to supporting Ukraine’s sovereignty.
+🌏 I’m travelling the world—Japan, Ecuador, France, Italy, Poland, and Ukraine (April 2024)—and look forward to being lifelong global traveller.

+🇺🇦 I am deeply committed to supporting Ukraine’s sovereignty.

 ✨ Fueled by the boundless curiosity and creativity of ADHD, I thrive on turning ambitious ideas into detailed, actionable projects.